emmairwin/view-source-ai/README.md

-# 🔍 GitHub Comment Sentiment Agent
+# 🔍 View Source AI Experiments

 A local-first agent that evaluates GitHub issue/PR comments for sentiment using **OLMo 2 1B Instruct** — a fully open-source LLM trained on fully open data.